mooreryan/TenderIsTheByte/collections/_posts/2019-04-25-rotating-axis-labels-in-r.md

 ## Remove the original axes

 Because the `plot` function doesn't provide a way to rotate axis labels, we need to remove the entire axis and redraw it ourselves.
-We can tell plotting functions like `plot` and `boxplot` to suppress axes by passing in `xaxt = "n"` to turn off the x-axis and `yaxt = "n"` to turn of the y-axis.
+We can tell plotting functions like `plot` and `boxplot` to suppress axes by passing in `xaxt = "n"` to turn off the x-axis and `yaxt = "n"` to turn off the y-axis.

 {% highlight r %}
 {% raw %}